 The following information is intended to provide some options for people who seek shelter.
 We urge people to go indoors during cold weather spells.
 For people who would like to help, please consider holding a “Cold Weather Drive” to collect items that will help people survive the winter weather.
 Here is a list of Winter items needed.
 Thank you so much.

-The Metropolitan Homelessness Commission will update weather situations and information for winter warming shelters through a recorded message at 615-800-0195.
+The Metropolitan Homelessness Commission will update weather situations through a recorded message at 615-800-0195.
+The shelter coordination is handled at Room In The Inn this year.
 Please distribute this number to people who sleep outdoors.

 - Room In The Inn provides a day shelter option from 6 a.m. to 4 p.m.